uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

   - patching: we create an action bearing all errata, salt then applies state `packages.patchinstall` with all of the patches
   - upgrading: we call `packages.pkginstall` with package name, arch and version

 - Q: Does the feature have any consequences for image building?
   - A: no.

+- Q: How does SCC retract the patch?
+Does it modify the patch with the same id by changing `status=stable` to `status=retracted` or does it somehow issue a new patch?
+   - A: They modify the same patch.
+The `status` flag will change in the repodata for that patch.

+- Q: Is a system with installed retracted patch supported?
+  - A: Yes.

+- Q: What's the best way to uninstall a retracted patch?
+  - A: There is no good way to do this.
+Downgrading an RPM can always break something if it contains pre/post scripts.

 # Appendix
 Examples of XML data for a retracted patch.